Android-for-Python/Android-for-Python-Users/README.md

 The fix for this case is to [use the current Kivy](#requirements).

 In any other case this issue can be hard to find.
 The programmer is assuming an object can be reused, and the garbage collector is assuming it will not be reused.
-One way to create this error is to assume some third party api is not stateful, when infact it does have state.
+One way to create this error is to assume some third-party API is not stateful, when infact it does have state.

 ## OpenCV requires Android SDK Tools